Milan

 OctoberPleasantHigh500-750 €Ideal season

-DecemberColdHigh550-850 €La Scala opening, Christmas
+DecemberColdHigh550-850 €Scala opening, Christmas

-Where to stay: the neighbourhoods that matter
+Where to stay: the neighbourhoods that count

 Milan is compact (20 km²), but each neighbourhood cultivates its identity.
 The Centro Storico (Duomo, Scala, Galleria Vittorio Emanuele II) concentrates the historic palaces: Park Hyatt Milano, Mandarin Oriental, Palazzo Touring Club.
 We are at the heart of the heritage, 5 minutes on foot from the must-sees.
 The downside: constant tourist flux, crowded pedestrian streets in the afternoon, little residential authenticity.

 The Quadrilatero della Moda (via Montenapoleone, via della Spiga) is fashion's golden triangle.
 Portrait Milano, The Plein Hotel and Bvlgari Hotel reign there.
-Here, we cross stylists, department store buyers and Milanese women in Armani tailoring.
+Here, we cross stylists, department store buyers and Milanese in Armani tailoring.
 Muffled ambience, luxury boutiques, contemporary art galleries.
 In the evening, the neighbourhood empties: prioritise it if you like nocturnal calm and daytime shopping.

 Porta Venezia and the Giardini Pubblici (east of the centre) welcome Casa Cipriani Milano and Palazzo Parigi.
 Chic residential neighbourhood, less touristy, with real local cafés, organic markets and Milan's largest park.
 We sleep peacefully while staying 10 minutes by taxi from the Duomo.
 Ideal for long stays or families.